New Varna Stadium: Construction

-The construction of the new stadium was on hold since 2009, as it was seriously affected from the global financial crisis of 2007-08 and the subsequent lack of funding.
-In the summer of 2015, however, after public pressure and debates for the need of a new stadium in Varna, the local governors, also represented in the ownership of the stadium as minority shareholders, received 30% of the funding from the sale of a nearby lot.
-The stadium's construction finally commenced, with Bulgarian construction company Planex being the main contractor.
-It is expected to be finished by the fall of 2018, with the first match being played in early 2019.

-As of summer 2022, the stadium remains under construction.
+The start of the stadium's construction was placed on hold in 2009, due to financing difficulties during the 2008 financial crisis.
+However, in the summer of 2015, after the public pressure and debates for the need of a new stadium in Varna, the local governors, who also represented a minority stake in the stadium’s ownership, secured 30% of the required funding through the sale of an adjacent land lot.
+Consequently, the new stadium's construction finally commenced, with the Bulgarian construction company Planex serving as the principal contractor.
+The completion of the works was expected by the fall of 2018, with the inaugural match to be played in early 2019.
+As of summer 2023, the stadium remains under construction.
+In October 2024 Bulgarian government was joined to the ownership of the stadium, in order to boost the construction.